Vertrauensstellung/PowershellScripts/README.md

 # PowershellScripts
-Supporting scripts
-Collection of powershellscripts for usage
+Collection of scripts.
+May help in daily use while resolving errors.